 Wallaras who see the kookaburra have a dual nature.
 These wallaras are about as deceptive and tricky as a wallara can get.
 They tend to be jokers and pranksters.

-They are outgoing and often act as a contact with outsiders.
-Kookaburra-wallaras are also the ones that are primarily responsible for rearing wallaran children, since they are friendly and interact well with youngsters.
+They are outgoing and often act as a contact

+with outsiders.
+Kookaburrawallaras are also the ones that are primarily responsible for rearing wallaran children, since they are friendly and well with interact youngsters.
 The wallaras take these duties very seriously and will never abandon a child.
-These wallaras will also join with the kangaroo-wallaras to help defend their communities if necessary.
+These wallaras will also join with the kangaroo-wallaras to defend help communities if necessary.